Learning Resources for Education service

 We hold three network meetings a year for school librarians and their library staff.

 It's a great opportunity to meet with employees from other schools, share experiences and ideas, as well as visit our showroom.
 These meetings are open to all school staff or librarians, regardless of whether you subscribe to us.

 We email a half-termly newsletter to all schools in the county with our updates, 'bookish' news and events.
-If you would like receive a copy in your inbox every half term, please email us.
+If you would like to receive a copy in your inbox every half term, please email [email protected].

-Schools who have long-term leasing stock are able to exchange books up to three times a year and this is the perfect opportunity to choose what to borrow.
+Schools who have long-term leasing stock are able to exchange books up to 3 times a year and this is the perfect opportunity to choose what to borrow.